 ASX Principle Status Reference/comment Principle 1: Lay solid foundations for 1.1 management and oversight Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions A Matters reserved for the board are included on the Company's website.
 1.2 Companies should disclose the process for evaluating the performance of senior executives N/A The performance of executive and non-executive directors is reviewed by the board with the exclusion of the Director concerned.
-The performance of management and employees is reviewed by the Managing Director and approved by the Board.
+The performance of management and employees is reviewed by the Chief Executive Officer and approved by the Board.
 Acting in its ordinary capacity, the board from time to time carries out the process of considering and determining performance issues.
 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1 A The Company's board charter is available on the Company website.
-Principle 2: Structure the board to add value A majority of the board should be The board commisses three directors two of whom are independent 2.1 2.2 independent directors The chair should be an independent A A The board comprises three directors, two of whom are independent (John Ribbons and Seamus Cornelius).
-2.3 director The roles of chair and chief executive officer should not be exercised by the same individual A The positions of Chairman and Managing Director are held by separate persons.
+Principle 2: Structure the board to add value The beauty commisses there discretely the following and indicate the second of the sec 2.12.2 A majority of the board should be independent directors The chair should be an independent A A The board comprises three directors, two of whom are independent (John Ribbons and Seamus Cornelius).
+2.3 director The roles of chair and chief executive officer should not be exercised by the same individual A The positions of Chairman and Chief Executive Officer are held by separate persons.
 2.4 The board should establish a nomination committee A The nomination committee is comprised of the full board.
 A copy of the nomination committee charter is available on the Company's website.
-The nomination committee has not met during the reporting period, however all matters that might properly be dealt with by the nomination committee are subject to regular scrutiny at full board 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors A meetings.
+The nomination committee has not met during the reporting period, however all matters that might properly be dealt with by the 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors A nomination committee are subject to scrutiny at full Board meetings.
 The Board may undergo periodic formal assessment processes, including assessment of the Board's committees, where applicable.
 An independent third party consultant may be used to facilitate the assessment.
 An informal process of Board review which may be used by the Board requires each director to complete a questionnaire relating to the role, composition, procedures, practices and behaviour of the Board and its members.
 Senior executives having most direct contact with the Board may also be invited to complete similar questionnaires.
 Responses to the questionnaires are confidential and provided direct to the Chair.
 The Board as a whole then hold a facilitated discussion during which each Board member has the opportunity to raise any matter, suggestion for improvement or criticism with the Board as a whole.
 The Chair of the Board may also meet individually with each Board member to discuss their performance.
-Non-executive directors may also meet to discuss the performance of the Chair or the Managing Director.
+Non-executive directors may also meet to discuss the performance of the Chair or the Chief Executive Officer.
 2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2 A The skills, experience and period of office of Directors are set out in the Company's Annual Report (Directors' Report) and on its website.
 A statement as to the Company's materiality thresholds can be found in the Board Charter on the Company's website.
 Principle 3: Promote ethical and responsible 3.1 decision-making Companies should establish a code of conduct and disclose the code A The Company has formulated a Code of Conduct which can be viewed on the Company's website.
 A = Adopted N/A = Not add ppted